Mictronics/readsb-protobuf/README-protobuffer.md

 and general statistics.
 These are used by the webapp, but could also be used by other things feeds stats about readsb operation to collectd for performance graphing.

+readsb with protocol buffer output is not compatible with any prior version.
+It is not compatible with any third party software or script that requires JSON output for statistical or aircraft data.

 ## Reading the protocol buffer files

 There are two ways to obtain the files: